Storia-AI/sage/README.md

 ![screenshot](assets/chat_screenshot.png)

-*TL;DR*: `repo2vec` is a simple-to-use, modular library enabling you to chat with any public codebase.
+*TL;DR*: `repo2vec` is a simple-to-use, modular library enabling you to chat with any public or private codebase.

 **Ok, but why chat with a codebase?**